comychitz/knowledge/crypto_currencies/README.md

       called a block" [wikiArticle](https://en.wikipedia.org/wiki/Bitcoin#Mining)
     * "To be accepted by the rest of the network, a new block must contain a so-called proof-of-work."
+    * In the Bitcoin and Ethereum protocols, users submit transactions for miners to sequence into blocks.
+Better decentralization of miners means higher resistance against censorship of individual transactions.
+    * Both Bitcoin and Ethereum also contain full nodes, which serve two critical roles: (1) to relay blocks and transactions to miners (2) and to answer queries for end users about the state of the blockchain.
 * Proof-of-Work system
     * wikipedia: is an economic measure to deter denial of service attacks and other service abuses such as spam on a network by requiring some work from